 The project scope has remained the same.
 The schedule and expenditure projections shown in Block B above are based upon information provided by the developer.
-Design and construction will be performed by the developer under a System Extension Permit.
 The estimated completion date is developer dependent.
 No WSSC Water rate supported debt will be used for this project.